kingspp/kingspp.github.io/_posts/2017-11-04-toying-around-with-casperJS.md

 ```

 #### Step 3: Run - `casperjs router_hack.js 128`
-The above command sets both upload and download limts to 128kbps
+The above command sets both upload and download limts to 128kbps.
+I usually set it to 512Kbps so that the TV wont suck
+much of the data but at the same time youtube videos are playable.
+It was a fun exercise and while implementing it, learnt
+stuff regarding headless browser testing and later it was helpful for a project where there was a requirement for web scraping!.
+See ya..